dylanpinn/FIT3003/lectures/lecture-03.md

   - Symbolic/"analytic" -> Tables (e.g. specific values)
 - Task performance (i.e. accuracy, speed, etc.) increases significantly when class of task matches type of information representation
-- Ensure you understand the decision taskbeforeyou choose between using a chart or a table.
+- Ensure you understand the decision task before you choose between using a chart or a table.

 ## How to design effective UI?